 Fortunately, modern Google Ads tools makes budget management easier than it's ever been.
 You can set up Ads automation that allows Google to optimize your daily spend across each week and month.
 If Google's algorithms have determined that your business tends to get more traffic on weekends, the platform will automatically extend your budget to capitalize on the opportunity, while decreasing it during leaner days to ensure everything evens out.

-Leverage these tools over time and you'll begin to understand how to set up an optimal budget for your Ads in both the short- and long-term.
+You don't have to be a PPC agency to leverage these tools which, over time, you'll begin to understand how to set up an optimal budget for your Ads in both the short- and long-term.

 3. Calculate Your Break-Even Bid